MANDALA MK2¶

 - Trigger output: triggers (15ms) or toggle output (0V, 5V)

-- Zero CV: by default, an active step with "note inactive" will not change the track's CV output.
-If Zero CV is on, the CV output is set to 0V even if the step has no CV information.
+- CV hold: by default, an inactive step with CV hold will not change the track's CV output.
+If CV hold is off, the CV output is set to 0V even if the step has no CV information.

 - Scale to apply the CV output.
-Library from MI Braids <3
+Scales definitions from o_C, hence essentially from Mutable Instruments ❤️.

-- Glide between the CV steps (linear, exponential)
+- Glide between the CV steps (linear, exponential).
+This makes pretty cool LFOs.

 - Chance (percentage).
 The probability that an active step will actually trigger the output.
 This chance is on track level.
 For a step-level chance, see later in this manual.

 - Shuffle density (percentage).
-When you generate steps with [[Sh]], each step has this probability to get enabled.
+When you generate steps with [Sh], each step has this probability to get enabled.
+It is also active in live mode :)

-- Shuffle range (0 to 60 semitones around the mean): when you regenerate random CV with [Sh], the CV will be in a range of +/- this value around the mean.
+- Shuffle range (from 0 up to 60 semitones around the mean): when you regenerate random CV with [Sh], the CV will be in a range of ± this value around the track's CV mean.

 - Output CV calibration and input CV calibration: see procedure below.